 The Landmark Design Competition, Dubai, United Arab Emirates, 2019

-Big Ideas for Small Lots, Competition, New York, 2019
+Big Ideas for Small Lots, Competition, New York, USA, 2019

 African School Project, Competition, Malawi, 2019

-Rupee´s Pharmacy, programming and zoning, Santa Fe, NM, 2019
+Rupee´s Pharmacy, programming and zoning, Santa Fe, USA, 2019

 Strategic Master Plan for Tacubaya, Mexico City, 2016-2018